Azure-Samples/azure-ml-federated-learning/docs/provisioning/orchestrator_open.md

 To run these deployment options, you first need:
 - an existing Azure ML workspace (see [cookbook](README.md))

-## Create a compute and storage pair for the silo
+## Create a compute and storage pair for the orchestrator

 > Note: both orchestrator and [silo](./silo_open.md) can be deployed using the same arm/bicep script, changing **Pair Base Name** accordingly.